 18 May The Link Between Heart Disease and Dental Health

 Gum disease is a dental health problem that puts your overall health at risk!
 In fact, it can even increase your risk of heart disease.
-At Saba and Romanin Dental Associates, we want to help you maintain a healthy heart and a healthy smile by preventing gum disease and its harmful effects.
+At Dr. Saba and Associates, we want to help you maintain a healthy heart and a healthy smile by preventing gum disease and its harmful effects.
 Continue reading to learn more about the link between heart disease and dental health.

 What Is the Link Between Heart Disease and Dental Health?